-What makes this card unique, however, is that you’ll actually get five percent miles back to use toward your next redemption every time you redeem.
-It’s also a bit cheaper than the other options with an annual fee of $89, though the first year’s fee is waived.
+What makes this card unique, however, is that you’ll actually get five percent miles back.
+You can use them toward your next redemption every time you redeem.
+It’s also a bit cheaper than the other options with an annual fee of $89.
+Though the first year’s fee is waived.

 Capital One Venture Rewards

 The Capital One Venture Rewards card will grant you 50,000 bonus miles after spending $3,000 in the first three months.
-You will also get two miles for every dollar spent on travel-related purchases—cabs, ride shares, subway tickets, flights, hotels and more—and that will get you a rewards rate of two percent if you choose to redeem flight miles (or hotels).
+You will also get two miles for every dollar spent on travel-related purchases.
+That includes cabs, ride shares, subway tickets, flights, hotels and more.
+And that will get you a rewards rate of two percent if you choose to redeem flight miles (or hotels).
 The card is free for the first year and charges a $95 fee every year thereafter.